-On-ear headphones offer a more compact design than their over-ear brethren and have smaller ear cups that rest on the ears instead of around them (see our article about over-ear vs on-ear headphones).
+On-ear headphones offer a more compact design than their over-ear counterparts and have smaller ear cups that rest on the ears instead of around them (see our article about over-ear vs on-ear headphones).
 They can apply a lot of pressure on the ears, but they allow your ears to breathe and to hear your surroundings better than over-ear headphones.
 The best on-ear headphones offer a blend of portability, comfort and high-quality sound.
-Below are our recommendations for the best on ear headphones we have tested so far.

 Best On-Ear Headphones